Omoniregr8/pharmacy-database-management-system/README.md

 ## Tech Stack
 - Programming logic; Python
 - Database management; for testing sqlite3 but for production PostgreSQL
-- System design; Pure Html Css ie bootstrap and Js
+- System design; Pure HTML CSS and JS

 More updates coming.